explaingit

 Prompt 2

-How do I add shell autocompletion to my Cobra CLI for bash and zsh?
+How do I add shell autocomplete support for bash and zsh to my Cobra CLI?

 Prompt 3

-Integrate Viper with my Cobra CLI so it reads settings from both a config file and environment variables.
+Integrate Viper with Cobra so my Go CLI reads settings from a config file, environment variables, and command-line flags, show a working example.

 Prompt 4